 - If your ancestor married someone from a different town, check the marriage banns for that town that the couple should have posted.
 The marriage banns also contain the date and place of birth, as well as the parents' names.

-- If the ancestral couple had a marriage contract and you know the name of the notaire in order to find it, that too, with give the date and place of birth, as well as the parents' names of the prospective bride and groom.
+- If the ancestral couple had a marriage contract and you know the name of the notaire in order to find it, that too, will give the date and place of birth, as well as the parents' names of the prospective bride and groom.

 - If your ancestor served in the military, the conscription registers will have the birth details.
 In some large indices, such as that for the Resistance dossiers, or that for the naval officer personnel files, the date and place of birth are given.